-RP2.1-10 Understanding householder electricity and gas practices – Managing the transition of vulnerable customers towards future fuels
+RP2.1-10 Understanding householder electricity and gas practices: Managing the transition of customers with vulnerability towards future fuels

 Responding to the industry need to better understand how people use and trade off gas and electricity in their homes, this mixed methods study will explain householder energy consumption patterns and practices, how they feel about and respond to different energy sources and how these are shaped by, or shape, vulnerability and affordability.
 While industry regularly conducts surveys on customer sentiment about gas, this research aims to understand deeper patterns and drivers behind energy use to better understand the rationale behind choices.
 This knowledge of both the cost and non-cost drivers of energy use is needed to help better manage the transition to future fuels or all electric homes.